jbjbjb1/Trello-PM-Tool/Readme.md

 * Export for individual to arrange dates from oldest to newest
 * Generate reports of quantities of items under each person by date range
 * Raise error to try again if csv file is open with the app wants to overwrite it
+* Sum up backlog to current week - otherwise does not show not done old tasks

 ## Work done
 * 1/8/22 Generate graphic of sum of hours for each person by week (fixed x-axis to be Week starting)